 Chiang Mai wasn’t anywhere near that, so we decided to don face masks and suck it up.
 Northern Thailand is manageable during the burning season but it is miserable for those last few weeks before Songkran if you’re a tourist and you want to do things.

-Waterfalls are pretty much dry, you can only see smog from the viewpoints, some businesses are closed, there are less tourists, it’s hot as hell and your photos will look like crap.
+Waterfalls are pretty much dry, you can only see smog from the viewpoints, some businesses are closed, there are fewer tourists, it’s hot as hell and your photos will look like crap.

 On the plus side, if you stick it out then you’ll be rewarded by the Songkran water festival, which is some of the best fun I’ve ever had while travelling.